Who are we?

 Will there be homework?

 While there will be work that needs to be completed on the three home days, we believe it is important that students do not have any evening or weekend homework.
-We believe that children need time to play, relax, and be with family and friends, and are committed to ensuring plenty of learning during studio hours so that time outside the studio can be free for other important pursuits.
+We believe that children need time to play, relax, and be with family and friends, and are committed to ensuring plenty of learning during school hours so that time at home can be free for other important pursuits.
 We also believe family time is sacred and those relationships need to be nurtured on evenings and weekends without the distraction and conflict that homework can bring.

 How will I know if my student is keeping up?